Announcing the Wyoming and Great Plains Native Plant Societies’

 Check-in Friday afternoon at the Crook County Courthouse Community Room, 309 Cleveland St. in Sundance

-Friday Night, June 9, we begin the weekend with a moonlight walk (full moon!) to a site where the prairies and mountains meet, approximately 25 min east of Sundance.
+Friday Night, June 9, we begin the weekend with a moonlight walk (full moon!) to a site where the prairies and mountains meet, about 25 min east of Sundance.
 The length of the walk is approximately 1 mile, with frequent stops to observe the many occurrences of culturally significant plants.
-Participants will receive a handout with scientific, common, and Lakota names of plants, along with description of their uses.
+Participants will receive a handout with scientific, common, and Lakota names of plants, along with descriptions of their uses.
 Hike will last about 1 hour, but could go longer depending on questions, etc. Thanks to Rylan Sprague, Botanist for Northern Hills Ranger District, Black Hills NF, for leading this hike!
 The list of plants that may seen is available here.
-We will carpool from the Courthouse at 6:30 pm, or meet at us at the trailhead at 7 pm.
+We will carpool from the Courthouse at 6:30 pm, or meet us at the trailhead at 7 pm.
 A map to the trailhead is available here.

 Saturday, June 10